pylessard/python-can-isotp/doc/source/isotp/implementation.rst

 In the above scenario, having a bitrate of 80000 bps and a window size of 0.1 sec would make the :class:`isotp.TransportLayer<isotp.TransportLayer>` output a burst of 8000 bits (1000 bytes) every 0.1 seconds.

 .. warning:: The bitrate defined by :ref:`rate_limit_max_bitrate<param_rate_limit_max_bitrate>` represent the bitrate of the CAN payload that goes out of the :class:`isotp.TransportLayer<isotp.TransportLayer>` object only,
-    the CAN layer overhead is exluded.
+    the CAN layer overhead is excluded.
     Knowing the a classical CAN message with 11bits ID and a payload of 64 bits usually have 111 bits, the extra 47 bits of overhead will not be considered by the rate limiter.
 This means that even if the rate limiter is requested to keep a steady 10kbps, depending on the CAN layer configuration, the effective hardware bitrate measured might be much more significant, from 1 to 1.5x more.